27 Mobsters With The Weirdest Mob Nicknames

 Pete “The Crumb” Caprio

-Another member of the Philly mob was Pete Caprio who became a made man in 1982 just after Nicky Scarfo took over from Philip Testa.
-He was a feared and respected capo and hitman who ended up turning government informant and eventually went into the Witness Protection Program.
+Pete Caprio became a made man in the Philadelphia family in 1982 just after Nicky Scarfo took over from Philip Testa.
+He was a feared and respected capo and hitman who ultimately turned government informant and entered the Witness Protection Programme.
+His nickname — The Crumb — is remarkably mundane in origin: he reportedly kept a disgusting house and always made a mess.

 Jackie “The Kid” Giacolone